brunops/brunops.github.io/_posts/2013-09-05-day-9-dev-bootcamp.markdown

 Person.define_instance_variables("awesome", "instance", "variables")
 {% endhighlight %}

-In this example, you can define any instance variables you want inside the Person class, by calling its class method define_instance_variables, which will programmatically define the instance variables and its getters and setters.
+In this example, you can define any instance variables you want inside the Person class, by calling its class method `define_instance_variables`, which will programmatically define the instance variables and its getters and setters.
 On the fly.
 Pretty cool, huh!?

 Not saying this is a good design, or that you should do this, just saying you can. :)